oplatek/oplatek.github.io/_posts/2023-12-05-debugging-in-vscode.md

 python -m ipdb -c "b psi/utils.py:54" -c "continue" ./zephyr_clm_yesno.py --model_name EleutherAI/pythia-160m --num_workers 0
 ```

-I was used at REPL from ipdb.
-The ipdb command `__import__('ipdb').set_trace()` at any line will give you a breakpoint at any line of code.
+I was used at REPL from Ipdb.
+The Ipdb command `__import__('ipdb').set_trace()` at any line will give you a breakpoint at any line of code.
 The problem is that you cannot set it up interactively, nor condition the breakpoint on a variable value, nor delete other breakpoints introduced via importing.
 Why is REPL so great?
 I use it as an interactive Python shell at the place where you need it.
 In the middle of the program with all the context initialized.
 I interactively try new solutions to my code at the given call stack.
 A mighty weapon!🚀

 VScode gives me all the other stuff, interactive breakpoints addition/removal, conditional breakpoints but no REPL.😭

-## Becoming the ipdb ninja
+## Becoming the Ipdb ninja
-After giving debugging in VScode a try I returned to debugging with ipdb for the REPL.
+After giving debugging in VScode a try I returned to debugging with Ipdb for the REPL.

 Finally, I was able to figure out a workflow where I could set breakpoints dynamically, delete them and condition them.
 Here is the trick.
 Let's avoid `__import__('ipdb').set_trace()` and use `-c` commands from CLI.
-The first line just loads the ipdb module.
+The first line just loads the Ipdb module.
 Starts the debugging process.
 The second line sets the first break point to the file `psi/utils.py` on line `54`.
 The third line finally does the magic and runs the code until it hits the first breakpoint we have just set.
-The fourth line is the command which I run usually without the prefix for debugging with ipdb. 🚀
+The fourth line is the command which I run usually without the prefix for debugging with Ipdb. 🚀

 ```bash